Global3DSystems/G3D-RPi-Programs-T1500-Release/README.md

 ### How to Update via Over the Air?

+* The program is prioritizing USB update, if you have a flash drive plugged in, remove it first so the cloud update will be prioritized.
 * Using the touch screen, navigate to Settings->About->Update
 * Wait for the update window to show.
 * Click "Continue" button to check for updates.